Join InterNations

 • Japanese visa

-• Waybill
+• waybill

-Bringing a Car to Japan
+Bringing a car to Japan

 Before you start the process of shipping your car to Japan, keep in mind that Japanese drivers drive on the left side of the road.
 If you have a car meant for right-side driving, then you may want to reconsider bringing it.

 When a vehicle arrives in Japan, the shipping company notifies customs.
-Your car will be imported duty-free only if you can prove Japanese residence, or your intention to get Japanese residence.
-Once the car arrives in Japan, it may not be sold for two years.
+Your car will be imported duty free if you can prove the following:

 To claim your car, you must present the following documents: